dudek313/torchclim/README.md

-## Building and using the CESM/CAM reference implementation
+## Building the CESM/CAM reference implementation with TorchClim
 Here we demonstrate the process on CESM 1.0.6 by creating an AMIP scenario and running it on the Australian NCI/Gadi infrastructure (nci.org.au/).

 ```bash